ashutoshbsathe/voxeler/doc/raw/report.md

 ![Top row: Model 1 -- House, Bottom row: Model 2 -- Table](screenshots.jpg)

+# Additional functionality

+Pressing "v/V" switches the projection matrix between orthographic and perspective projection.
+In the screenshots above, left 2 columns are with orthographic projection while the right 2 columns are with perspective projection.
+Many of the hyperparameters such as $N$, $n$ are also configurable via `main.hpp`.
+If $N$ was changed to be more than $100$, `grid_vs.glsl` should also reflect that change.

 # Notation

 * $N$ -- The number of cells in the grid